jckouame/EclipseTrainingSlides/slides.md

 ---
 title: Approach to course

-- Much hands-on
+- A mix of theory and hands-on exercises
 - Teams of 2
-- Presentation of exercise result by a team
+- After exercise, a team will describe their result
-- Ask questions
+- Ask questions often and give feeback
-- We will adapt to feedback
-- 9h to 16h
+- 9h to 16h schedule
+- One hour lunch?
-- 15 minute break morning and afternoon
+- 15 minute break, morning and afternoon
+- Please tell us if you are confused during the course

 ---
-title: Final setup
+title: Start your Eclipse

 - *~/workspace-training/start.tcsh*
 - Select workspace: *~/workspace-training*

 ---

+<br><br>
+<br><br>
+<br><br>
+<br><br>
+#<center>Plugin development</center>

+---
-title: DAY 1
+title: Module 1
-subtitle: Plugin development
+subtitle: Eclipse Platform and Plug-in Development

 - Intro to Eclipse Platform
 <br><br>